 Let us know if you’d like more information about our online paper manufacturing courses and/or our online safety training courses.
 They’re available in many formats, including online streaming video, USB, video discs, and SCORM and AICC so you can import them into a learning management system (LMS).

-Finally, if you’d like more information on paper manufacturing safety, you can do worse than click that link you just passed and see what OSHA has to say.
+And of course, if you’d like more information on paper manufacturing safety, you can do worse than click that link you just passed and see what OSHA has to say.

 The Papermaker’s Guide to Online Training